njerikungu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1-confused_smiley This script displays a confused smiley 2-hellofile This script displays the contents of /etc/passwd 3-twofiles This script displays two files
+4-lastlines This script display the last 10 lines of /etc/passwd